Laboratory incubator

 100

-Temperature returns to Set temperature after opening the appliance door for 30 seconds (*) (Recovery time)
+Returning the temperature to the Set temperature after opening the device door for 30 seconds (*) (Recovery time)

 CM55